 GIZ has been working in the Democratic Republic of the Congo on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) since 1978.
 This work had to be halted in 1994 due to the civil war and the associated security risks.
 When cooperation with the European Union (EU) was resumed in 2002, German involvement was also stepped up again.
 Our country office is located in the capital Kinshasa.
-Currently 247 national and 35 international employees, 1 integrated specialist and 7 development workers are working in the country (as of 31.12.2017).

 Since the late 1990s, the Democratic Republic of the Congo has found itself in one of the most serious humanitarian crises in the world.
 Despite the country’s vast mineral wealth, three quarters of its 83 million population live below the poverty line.
 Internal refugee movements are putting further pressure on the fragile food security situation among the population.
 The country was ranked 176th out of 188 states in the 2015 Human Development Index.
 Around 60 per cent of the land area of the Democratic Republic of the Congo is covered by rainforest.
 Preserving this vast natural carbon sink and its unique biodiversity is a matter of global concern.

 As a result of the tense political situation in the Democratic Republic of the Congo, since 2017, GIZ’s work on behalf of BMZ and the German Federal Foreign Office has taken a development cooperation approach that is independent of government involvement, concentrating on activities with the target groups themselves.

 The main areas of GIZ’s work in the Democratic Republic of the Congo are:

 - Conservation and sustainable use of natural resources